andreyv/sbupdate/README.md

 `${ESP}/EFI/Arch/<NAME>-signed.efi`, where `${ESP}` is typically `/boot`.
 Now you can add these images to your UEFI firmware or boot manager configuration.

+After the initial setup, signed images will be (re)generated automatically when you install or update kernels using Pacman.

 Note that the kernel command line, initramfs and boot splash will be embedded in the signed UEFI image.